-All core holes shall be filled with non-shrink grout or HMA.
-When using rapid hardening mortar or concrete, all water shall be removed from the core holes prior to filling and the mortar or concrete shall be mixed in a separate container prior to placement in the hole.
-If HMA is used, fill all core holes with hot-mix matching that day's production mix type at that day's compaction temperature +/- 20F.
-The core holes shall be dry and coated with tack before filling, filled with a minimum of two layers (single layer allowed for pavement layers ≤ 2 inches in thickness), and compacted with a Marshall hammer or similar tamping device using approximately 50 blows per layer.
+Fill all core holes with non-shrink grout or HMA.
+When using rapid hardening mortar or concrete, remove all water from the core holes prior to filling.
+Mix the mortar or concrete in a separate container prior to placement in the hole.
+If HMA is used, fill all core holes with hot-mix matching that day's production mix type at that day's compaction temperature \pm 0F.
+The core holes shall be dry and coated with tack before filling, filled with a minimum of two layers (single layer allowed for pavement layers \pm 2 inches in thickness), and compacted with a Marshall hammer or similar tamping device using approximately 50 blows per layer.
 The finished surface shall be flush with the pavement surface.
 Any deviation in the surface of the filled core holes greater than 1/4 inch at the time of final inspection will require removal of the fill material to the depth of the layer thickness and replacement.